maheshhase/MS_AI_Project/ChatBot/README.md

 - `Model Phase`: This involved 4 phases which are creating a resource group **RenewQnA**, followed by text analytics tool **RenewQnA** and QnA maker tool **RenewInvestment** using Microsoft Azure Portal.
 Final step involved creating a knowledge base using **qnamaker.ai** where database or resources were uploaded.
 This step will be discussed in detail in the next section i.e. Implementation of the Architecture.

 - `Production Phase`: In this phase, I tried to develop **Web App Bot** but I could not utilise this feature due to limitations of free Azure version which did not allow Auto Creation of App ID and password.
+Having said this limitation, this project is certainly **Scalable** and **Extensible** with paid version of the Microsoft Azure Services.

 [![Solution](https://raw.githubusercontent.com/maheshhase/Microsoft-Azure-Projects/main/Solution.jpeg "Solution")](https://raw.githubusercontent.com/maheshhase/Microsoft-Azure-Projects/main/Solution.jpeg "Solution")